Guide

 Panel checks, keys and standby batteries

 Beyond the devices, routine testing covers the panel itself and its power.
 The weekly test confirms the panel registers alarms and faults and drives the sounders; periodic servicing checks the wider functions.
 Access to the panel and to some equipment needs the right key, and panel and cabinet keys are specific to the range — for example the VS-KEY spare key for Vigilon and Compact outer doors, the VSINT-KEY key pack, and the 14115-KEY Bulgin spare key.
 Standby batteries are the other routine check: a fire alarm panel runs its load from the mains and holds the battery in reserve for a mains failure, so battery condition is part of periodic service.
-We stock replacement panel batteries in the flame-retardant batteries range — match the capacity to the panel when one is due for replacement.
+We stock replacement panel batteries in the flame-retardant batteries range — match the capacity to the panel when one is due for replacement, or size one from the panel's currents with our fire alarm battery calculator.

 Testing supplies by system